-Thursday morning the rains came again and again, so I changed from plan A which was hiking in Fiordland National Park on the way to Milford Sound and settled for plan B – just driving to Milford Sound.
-There are many interesting long and short hikes available along the road.
+Thursday morning the rains came again and again, so I changed from plan A, hiking in Fiordland National Park on the way to Milford Sound, and settled for plan B – driving to Milford Sound.
+Weather permitting, there are interesting long and short hikes available along the way.

-The Routebaurn Track is a popular three-day hike to Lake Wakati over a high alpine pass.
-The shorter Key Summit hike follows the Routebaurn Track.
-It goes through the native forest over open ground with alpine tarns, shrub, and bogs, and provides spectacular views of the Hollyford, Greenstone, and Eglinton Valleys.
+The Routeburn Track is a popular three-day hike to Lake Wakatipu over a high alpine pass.
+The shorter Key Summit hike follows the Routeburn Track.
+It passes through the native forest over open ground with alpine tarns, shrub, bogs, and spectacular views of the Hollyford, Greenstone, and Eglinton Valleys.
 The rain was too hard to hike any of these trails.
-If I had more time they are certainly hikes I would take.
+If I had more time, they are certainly hikes I would enjoy.

-The drive was challenging but the view was not obstructed by mist and clouds making it easier to focus on the winding road.
-At Homer Tunnel on the summit it was snowing but not sticking to the ground.
+The drive was challenging but the view was clear and unobstructed by mist and clouds, making it easy to focus on the winding road.
+On the summit at Homer Tunnel, it was snowing but not sticking to the ground.

-Milford Sound runs 9 miles inland from the Tasman Sea at Dale Point – the mouth of the fiord – surrounded by spectacular sheer rock faces that rise 3,900 feet or more on either side.
+Milford Sound runs 9 miles inland from the Tasman Sea at Dale Point – the mouth of the fiord.
+It’s surrounded by spectacular sheer rock faces that rise 3,900 feet or more on either side.
 Among the peaks are The Elephant at 4,977 feet, said to resemble an elephant’s head, and The Lion, 4,272 feet, in the shape of a crouching lion.
-Lush rain forests cling to the sheer rock cliffs.
-Seals, penguins, dolphins, and sometimes whales frequent the waters in the sound.
+Lush rainforests cling to the sheer rock cliffs.
+Seals, penguins, dolphins, and sometimes whales frequent waters in the sound.

-Friday I will take a bus to Doubtful Sound and then board a boat that cruises the sound for several hours.
-Doubtful Sound is much more isolated than Milford Sound, but after driving to Milford today I can’t imagine that!
+Friday I’ll take a bus to Doubtful Sound and then board a boat that cruises the sound for several hours.
+Doubtful Sound is much more isolated than Milford Sound, but after driving to Milford today, I can’t imagine that!